Can political apps send extra younger people to the polls?

 54

-Created with the aid of 26-year-antique web developer Hunter Scarborough, Voter lets users swipe left and proper via several political candidates until they locate the best in shape.
+Created with 26-year-antique web developer Hunter Scarborough, Voter lets users swipe left and proper via several political candidates until they locate the best in shape.

-You can describe it as a political shape of Tinder.
+You can describe it as the political shape of Tinder.

-“I checked out the wealth of raw political records becoming available and found out there will be a much faster and greater correct way to grow to be knowledgeable.”
+“I checked out the wealth of raw political records becoming available and found that there will be a much faster and more accurate way to become knowledgeable.”

 Scarborough is satisfied apps like his will have a tremendous impact on turnout.